New diploma for early childhood educators to be launched in 2019

 SINGAPORE: The centralised training institute for pre-school teachers, National Institute of Early Childhood Development (NIEC), has curated a set of core modules to equip would-be educators and will be launching a new diploma programme next year.

-According to a Ministry of Education press release on Friday (May 10), the NIEC, which will have a faculty strength of 100, will begin operations in January 2019.
+According to a press release on Friday (May 10), the NIEC, which will have a faculty strength of 100, will begin operations in January 2019.
 As part of its responsibilities, it has reviewed the existing early childhood courses to ensure coherence in curriculum coverage and standards.

 To this end, it has curated a set of core modules that will form the foundation for all diploma-level training – whether through Pre-Employment Training (PET) or Continuing Education and Training (CET).